geatpy-dev/geatpy/README.md

 It provides:

-- Global optimization capabilities in Python using genetic and evolutionary algorithm to solve problems unsuitable for traditional optimization approaches.
+- global optimization capabilities in Python using genetic and evolutionary algorithm to solve problems unsuitable for traditional optimization approaches.

-- A great many of genetic and evolutionary operators, so that you can deal with single or multi-objective optimization problems.
+- a great many of genetic and evolutionary operators, so that you can deal with single or multi-objective optimization problems.

 It can work faster with numpy+mkl.
 If you want to speed your projects, please install numpy+mkl.